Don't Let Go (Love): Critical reception

 AllMusic editor Stephen Thomas Erlewine described the song as "yearning".
-Larry Flick from Billboard called it a "bluesy interlude", and commented further that the harmonies are "instantly recognizable, flexing sweetly over the track's live funk beat and snaky guitar licks.
+Larry Flick from Billboard magazine called it a "bluesy interlude", and commented further that the harmonies are "instantly recognizable, flexing sweetly over the track's live funk beat and snaky guitar licks.
 If you're looking for a duplication of past hits, forget it.
 This is a far more musically mature effort that will appeal to both street and sophisticated tastes."
 J.D.
 Considine from Entertainment Weekly wrote in his review of EV3, "No surprise, then, that although the women get top billing, the arrangements are the real stars.
 'Don't Let Go (Love)' is the most obvious example, since the interplay between lead and background vocals is as disciplined as it is dramatic."
 Another EW editor, David Grad, noted its "combination of sensual harmonies and sultry attitude", and deemed it as a "provocative little offering".
 Dave Ferman from Fort Worth Star-Telegram said the song is "hauntingly lush", and that it "finds the singers' voices ebbing and flowing like the ocean on a threatening day."
 A reviewer from Music Week gave it four out of five, stating that "the girls let rip with a swoonsome, powerful single" and a "positive taster" for a spring album, that "should please fans and ensure they attract a few more."

 Gerald Martinez from New Straits Times called it "dramatic", noting that "this song has all the punch, power and stunning voices in harmony that one has come to expect from En Vogue."
 Rebecca Schiller from NME said the group's performance "was gutsy and full of knowing gravitas."
 Another NME editor, John Mulvey, stated that the single "retains a frankly terrifying power".
 A reviewer for People Magazine wrote that it is "still smoldering", noting the song's "tough sound", and naming it the highlight of EV3.
 Elysa Gardner from Rolling Stone described it as an "even more aggressive tune", and added that the "slow-burning" track "promotes romantic and carnal abandon, advising lovers to proceed without caution."
 Laura Jamison from Salon Magazine noted it as a "tempestuous" and "sexy" single.
 Ann Powers from Spin called it a "cry for a lover's loyalty that En Vogue convert into a nonnegotiable demand".
 She complimented the song as their "highest achievement" on EV3.
 Ian Hyland from Sunday Mirror commented, "The hit singles 'Whatever' and 'Don't Let Go' may well be brilliant but they only add more spice to a mighty fine collection."